s4bba7/micetweaks/README.md

 At the first run program shows greetings helper.
 From now on it runs hidden in system tray.

-Dependency: xinput package and udevadm (should be already compiled into your system's kernel) installed in your operating system.
+Dependency: libinput, xinput package and udevadm (should be already compiled into your system's kernel) installed in your operating system.

+Tips:
+If your pointer device is not listed you need to activate "libinput" driver usually by removing one file from /etc/X11/xorg.conf.d/XX-synaptics or xx-elantech and rebooting system.